diegotyner/Vault-Deployment/content/Coding/Projects.md

 	- https://nips2017creativity.github.io/doc/ASCII_Art_Synthesis.pdf

 Fun Daily Game:
-- generate a random adjective and noun, search Google images and pull the first result.
+1) generate a random adjective and noun, search Google images and pull the first result.
 Then have players guess the prompt words
 	- give guesses a similarity score (vector) To each word
+2) Scrandle but guessing which comment is human written vs AI written

 SJC Airport effect?
 "Clockclock24"